Lab 2: Genome Annotation and Comparison

 Why use Prokka?
-First, because in a benchmark test it has been shown to be as or more accurate at reproducing known annotation than RAST or xBASE2 in most annotation categories.
-Second, because it’s fast and you can run it on a standard laptop within a short time, while sending your genome out for annotation to the RAST server can take a day or so to return.
-If you’re interested in learning to use the RAST server, search the site — there’s an older annotation tutorial on here that will give you the basics.
+Because in a benchmark test it has been shown to be as or more accurate at reproducing known annotation than RAST or xBASE2 in most annotation categories.
+It can run on a normal laptop for a small genome and is easy and convenient to use.

 Once the install completes, type “prokka” without any options to see a listing of options.
 To set up the databases that prokka will use to annotate your genomes, type:

 So what does prokka do?
-You should definitely read the paper linked above and not just use it blindly.
-Prokka’s Github page also has a lot of information about what the program is doing, its possible settings, and command lines.
+You should definitely read the prokka paper linked in Canvas and not just use it blindly.
+Prokka’s Github page also has a lot of information about what the program is doing behind the scenes, its possible settings, and command lines.
 Basically, it is driving five or more other programs to run, using sequence database searches to identify the products of the putative genes that they predict, and then integrating the results:h

 - Prodigal (finds coding sequences)